mobizt/ESP32-Mail-Client/README.md

 ## Prerequisites

-to send email via GMAIL for library version less than 1.2.0 which STARTTLS was not support, the less secure app option should be enabled.
+To send email via GMAIL for library version less than 1.2.0 which STARTTLS was not support, the less secure app option should be enabled.
 This option can be set from https://myaccount.google.com/lesssecureapps?pli=1

 To receive Email via Gmail incoming Email service, IMAP option should be enabled. https://support.google.com/mail/answer/7126229?hl=en

-For library version 1.2.0 and greater, STARTTLS was supported and can be enable automatically when port 587 for SMTP was used or can set manually though smtpData.setSTARTTLS(true) and for IMAP though imapData.setSTARTTLS(true).
+For library version 1.2.0 and greater, STARTTLS was supported and can be enable automatically when port 587 for SMTP was used or can set manually thrugh smtpData.setSTARTTLS(true) and for IMAP through imapData.setSTARTTLS(true).